kartik7120/Discord_Clone/notes.md

 ### Adding rooms to a particular server
 - Users will be able to create rooms for a particular server
 - Each room will be seperate from other one

+### Feature idea for right column
+All the people who are connect to a particular room will be shown in that column